-The "hardier" filter feeders such as Upogebia capensis are, for example, abundant in both Big Bay and Small Bay samples, but the "more sensitive" filter feeders such as the amphipods Ampelisca spinimana and A. anomala, the mollusc Macoma odinaria and the polychaete Sabellides Iuderitzi were notably more abundant in Big Bay than Small Bay.
+The "hardier" filter feeders such as Upogebia capensis are, for example, abundant in both Big Bay and Small Bay samples, but the "more sensitive" filter feeders such as the amphipods Ampelisca spinimana and A. anomala, the mollusc Macoma odinaria and the polychaete Sabellides luderitzi were notably more abundant in Big Bay than Small Bay.
 Similarly, the sea pen Virgularia schultzei, widely regarded as a "sensitive species" was found only in Big Bay.

-The relationship between 2018 macrofaunal abundance data and abiotic data (sediment grain size fractions, TOC, TON and trace metals) was investigated using a Distance Based Linear Model (DistLM) (Anderson et al. 2008).
-A sequential test revealed that a combination of all input variables explained ~45% of the variation in macrofaunal abundance data, with medium sand explaining the greatest amount (~15%) followed by the mud fraction (8%) and gravel (5%).
+The relationship between 2019 macrofaunal abundance data and abiotic data (sediment grain size fractions, TOC, TON and trace metals) was investigated using a Distance Based Linear Model (DistLM) (Anderson et al. 2008).
+A sequential test revealed that a combination of all input variables explained ~63% of the variation in macrofaunal abundance data, with C:N ratio and mud explaining the greatest amount (~25%) followed by very fine sand (5%) and gravel (5%).

-The full model can be visualised by examining the distance-based redundancy analysis (dbRDA) ordination (Figure 9.3).
-The first two axes capture 60.8% of the variability in the fitted model, and 27.2% of the total variation in the data cloud.
-The black lines in the dbRDA plot are category vectors, whereby the length of the vectors is a measure of the strength of the relationship between that category and the axes.
-The medium sand category clearly separated the Langebaan Lagoon sites from the Big Bay and Small Bay sites.
-Further separation between sites seems to be driven by mud and gravel.
+The full model can be visualised by examining the distance-based redundancy analysis (dbRDA) ordination (Figure 8.3).
+The first two axes capture 50.2% of the variability in the fitted model, and 31.8% of the total variation in the data cloud.
+The blue lines in the dbRDA plot are category vectors, whereby the length of the vectors is a measure of the strength of the relationship between that category and the axes.
+The C:N ratio and mud fraction clearly separated the Langebaan Lagoon sites from the Big Bay and Small Bay sites.

-Figure 9.1 Variation in the diversity of the benthic macrofauna in Saldanha Bay and Langebaan Lagoon as indicated by the 2018 survey results (H' = 0 indicates low diversity, H' = 3.32 indicates high diversity).
+Figure 8.1 Variation in the diversity of the benthic macrofauna in Saldanha Bay and Langebaan Lagoon as indicated by the 2019 survey results (H' = 0 indicates low diversity, H' = 2.8 indicates high diversity).